tob-mas/engineeringportfolio/simulations/18.06.25/index.md

 <div class="content-block">
   <h3>🔍 Overview</h3>
-  <p>This simulation study evaluates the aerodynamic performance of three F1 front wing models developed for the 2026 FIA regulations using SolidWorks and Ansys Fluent.</p>
+  <p>This simulation study evaluates the aerodynamic and structural performance of three F1 front wing models developed for the 2026 FIA regulations using SolidWorks, Ansys Fluent and Ansys Mechanical.</p>
   <ul>
-    <li>Mesh generation and boundary conditions setup in Ansys Fluent</li>
+    <li>FEA deformation results on Ansys Mechanical</li>
     <li>Visualization of airflow and pressure contours around the wings</li>
     <li>Quantitative analysis of drag and lift coefficients for each design</li>
   </ul>
-  <p>The ZIP file includes simulation screenshots, post-processing plots, and video walkthroughs of the flow behavior.</p>
+  <p>The ZIP file includes simulation screenshots and post-processing plots.</p>
 </div>